-The advantage is that the shots will have a shallow depth of field which will put the subject nicely in focus.
+The advantage is that the shots will have a shallow depth of field, which will put the subject nicely in focus.

 7. Get Your Subjects Comfortable with the Lens

-Being able to engage with your subject and getting them to act naturally even though they know they are being photographed is a skill you will want to develop.
+Engaging with your subject and getting them to act naturally even though they know they are being photographed is a skill you will want to develop.

 It’s kind of like a faux candid shot; the subject knows they are being photographed, but they are acting naturally anyway because you are engaging them in conversation and drawing their focus away from the lens.